Memrao/Intelligent-Personal-FInance-Manager/README.md

 - **WPF (Windows Presentation Foundation)**: For creating a responsive and user-friendly UI
 - **Entity Framework (EF)**: For managing database operations
 - **SQL Server**: Backend database
+- **T-SQL Scripts for Database Setup
 - **Git/GitHub**: Version control and collaboration

+### Database Overview
+The application’s database is implemented using **T-SQL** for efficient data storage and querying.